akxen/adaptive-rep-scheme/src/2_updating_strategy/modules/README.md

 # Analysis workflow
-Summary of the analysis procedure, and the different classes that make-up the model.

-### ModelData
-Import and process model data used in analysis

-### DCOPF
-Direct-current optimal power flow model.
-Inherits from ModelData

-### MPC
-Model Predicitve Control optimisation program used to update emissions intensity baseline.

-### Forecast
-Generate forecasts used for REP updates based on benchmark case results

-### Cases
-Defines the different cases to investigate

-Initialise model parameters
+Modules are used to separate different model components.
+ModelData contains classes used to import raw data describing network and generator information, and also organise these data into a format used in Direct Current Optimal Power Flow (DCOPF) simulations.
+The DCOPF module contains a class used to construct the underlying optimal power flow model, while the Baseline module contains classes describing the logic used to update the emissions intensity baseline.
+The Simulator module combines these different elements, running the agent-based model for different scenarios which are loaded from the Cases module.